Have you ever wondered, “Is Avocado A Fruit Or Vegetable?” Let’s settle this long-standing debate once and for all.

 The Culinary Culture of Avocados

 Avocado has a nutty or buttery taste.
 It’s generally more cooked as a savory snack.
 With a pinch of salt and a few drops of lemon juice, avocado tastes so heavenly!
-You can use it as a spread on a sandwich, blanched in pasta, guacamole dip, and an exceptional replacement for butter too.
-Use soft avocado for a dip and hard ones for salads; you can also prepare creamy avocado pesto.
+You can use it as a spread on a sandwich blanched in pasta, guacamole dip, and an exceptional replacement for butter too.
+Use soft avocados for a dip and hard ones for salads; you can also prepare creamy avocado pesto.

 Due to these qualities, most people misunderstand this fruit as a vegetable.

-Apart from savory dishes, avocado also enhances the taste of sweet platter.
+Apart from savory dishes, avocado also enhances the taste of a sweet platter.
 By just adding in puddings or baking in cupcakes, this fruit is lip-smacking.

-Nutritional Value of Avocados
+Nutritional Value and Health Benefits of Avocados

 Along with the power of vitamins and minerals, Avocado also contains a substantial amount of fats.
-You don’t need to worry about the fat content of this fruit as fat is required for the absorption of fat-soluble vitamins, nutrients, and minerals.
+You don’t need to worry about the fat content of this fruit, as fat is required for the absorption of fat-soluble vitamins, nutrients, and minerals.